keller-mark/blog/2025-09-29-thoughts-on-ai.md

 ### AI in education and the LLM-as-a-tool analogy: Would you allow a child to use a calculator to learn their times tables?

-We have all read about how we should think of LLMs as "just another tool".
+Many argue that we should think of LLMs as "just another tool".
 I think it can be useful to consider the calculator-for-math analogy when we think about using AI in education.